brendanoc21/web-api-ca/README.md

 Give details of authentication/security implemented on the API (e.g. passport/sessions).
 Indicate which routes are protected.

++ All routes apart from the home page, login page and signup page are protected

 ## Integrating with React App

 Describe how you integrated your React app with the API.
 List the views that use your Web API instead of the TMDB API.
 Describe any other updates to the React app from Assignment One.

++ Login and Signup pages added
++ Header adjusted based on whether user is logged in

 ## Independent learning (if relevant)